NicolasDevNet/NotTwice/Assets/com.nottwice.patterns/README.md

-# NotTwice Pooling
+# NotTwice Patterns

 ## Description
-Welcome to **NotTwice Pooling**, an open-source Library which allows you to better manage the creation or reuse of instances that you create during the lifetime of a game.
+Welcome to **NotTwice Patterns**, an open-source Library which gives access to different implementations of known patterns in the form of scriptable objects

-## Usage
-To use this package, you need to create a pool in your project that inherits from NTGenericPool or a factory that inherits from NTGenericFactory.
-In the case of the pool, remember to use the initialization method when loading the scene.
-Then simply call the Get method to retrieve an instance or Release to free it.

 ## Installation
 To install this package, use the UPM package addition via Unity: